flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   []

-authorizationServerUrl string
+authorizationServerUrl (string)
 --------------------------------------------------------------------------------

-**Description**: This is the URL to your IdP's authorization server.
+This is the URL to your IdP's authorization server.
 It'll default to Endpoint

 **Default Value**: